THE SAGA OF A TOWN

 - To provide for lighting the town.

-It was clear that the functions of the presidente was hardly changed from that of the gobernadorcillo of the Spanish regime.
+It was clear that the functions of the presidente were hardly changed from that of the gobernadorcillo of the Spanish regime.

 A more complete list of local officials who served the town of Tinambac from the outbreak of the revolution until the outbreak of the Pacific War was already available.